tarasyarema/zig-docker/README.md

 # Zig Lang Dockerfile

 I had some issues tunning Zig in my Windows machine, so I decided to create a Docker image with the latest build from Zig git.
-You can find more information  about it [here]().
+You can find more information about it [here](https://ziglang.org/).

+1. The zig version is `0.5.0+b702964ae`.
-The image is based on `ubuntu:bionic`, so you can use it as it.
+1. The image is based on `ubuntu:bionic`, so you can use it as it.

 It has the zig binary compiled and added to `PATH` so you can just run `zig` globally.

 ## Build